ianmackenzie/elm-units/doc/CustomUnits.md

     numTiles
 ```

-Note that using the generic `number` type when defining these functions means that they can be used to define/work with either whole (`Int`) or fractional (`Float`) numbers of tiles.
+Note that using the generic `number` type when defining these functions means
+that they can be used to define/work with either whole (`Int`) or partial
+(`Float`) numbers of tiles.

 It may also be convenient to add a function to round to the nearest tile: